 Charring Wood For Preservation — Yakisugi Method

-Roger takes a look at the ancient technique of charring wood to protect it from the elements.
+Roger takes a look at this ancient technique to protect wood from the elements.

 Sponsored by Snickers Workwear: https://www.snickersworkwear.co.uk